CV

 - University of Toronto

-PhD in Philosophical Theology, May 2023
+PhD in Philosophy of Religion, May 2023

 Supervisor: Abrahim Khan